Varsha-R/Zomato-Scraper/README.md

 **Reviews_BS4**:

-Beautiful Soup has been used to scrape the popular top 10 reviews of each restaurant in Bangalore. the data obtained is stored in a *csv* file.
+Beautiful Soup has been used to scrape the popular top 10 reviews of each restaurant in Bangalore.
+The data obtained is stored in a *csv* file.
 * Restaurant Name
 * Customer Name
 * Customer Rating